russhustle/leetpattern/docs/neetcode_150.md

 ### 121. Best Time to Buy and Sell Stock

+- Return the maximum profit you can achieve from buying on one day and selling on another day.

 ```python
 --8<-- "0121_best_time_to_buy_and_sell_stock.py"
 ```

 ### 3. Longest Substring Without Repeating Characters

+- Return the length of the longest substring without repeating characters.

 ```python
 --8<-- "0003_longest_substring_without_repeating_characters.py"